 Mel Carriere: That pronunciation of 'wash' was interesting, if also somewhat of an embarrassment later.
 Language is a funny thing - you knew what it meant and that was important.
 After all, language is for communication.
 Thank you for your comment.

-Mel Carriere from San Diego California on July 30, 2016:
+Mel Carriere from Snowbound and down in Northern Colorado on July 30, 2016:

 My hillybilly Mother used to use the word "warsh" instead of "wash," as in "let's warsh the clothes.
 I don't where the r came from, but I grew up saying it too, without knowing.
 When I joined the Navy and moved to California, people began to make fun of me, so I learned to suppress the hillbilly 'r.'
 I think it is a uniquely western United States thing.
 Great hub.

 BlossomSB on May 31, 2016: